JoaquinVerhelst/CoordinatedMovementSystem/README.md

 ## Goal and Result

 The goal of this project is to create a coordinated movement system using AI.
 The system will be designed to control a group of agents, in this case we will be calling them soldiers, in a coordinated manner with the aim of achieving a common task or goal.
-The system will be based on the AI class and will be able to move the robots accordingly depending on the given situation, this way the system can adapt and improve over time.
+The system will be based on the AI class and will be able to move the robots accordingly.
 The end goal of the project is to have a robust and efficient coordinated movement system that can be applied to a RTS type game.

 ![](https://github.com/joquillan/CoordinatedMovementSystem/blob/main/Images/Circle%20Formation.gif)

+### Installation Guide

+1. Download Unity
+2. Download the code in ZIP
+3. Extract the ZIP and add the "Project" folder in Unity Hub

 ### Current Different Classes

 The classes currently have no real difference except for color.

-- King: The king will always be the center of the formations.
+- King (Orange): The king will always be the center of the formations.
 It will always be surrounded or leading the soldiers.
 There can only be one king at the moment.
-- Rangers: Their position will always be at the back or middle.
+- Rangers (Green): Their position will always be at the back or middle.
-- Sword: The typical knight, these will position between the rangers ans shields.
+- Sword (Blue): The typical knight, these will position between the rangers ans shields.
-- Shields: Meant to be defense type soldiers, these will always be at the front or the furthest away from the center.
+- Shields (gray): Meant to be defense type soldiers, these will always be at the front or the furthest away from the center.

 ## RTS Selection, controls and Navigation

 ### RTS Selection
-We are using a typical and basic Selection System.
+I implemented a typical and basic Selection System.
 You can select soldier by draging, clicking and/or shift-ckicking.

 //gif of showing it